kospiotr/kospiotr.github.io/wiki/spring-framework.md

 ###@Resource

-1. Matches by Type
+1. Matches by Name
-2. Restricts by Qualifiers
+2. Matches by Type
-3. Matches by Name
+3. Restricts by Qualifiers (ignored if match is found by name)

 * **Constructor**